jouros/Crio-cri-Ansible/README.md

 # Ansible scripts to deploy cri-o container runtime in K8s running on Debian 10, Flannel and KVM

+Dev Branch is upstream testing for new features

+Main Branch is latest stable.

 I'm using KVM cluster deployed using jouros/Terraform-libvirt-k8s scripts